andre-cloud/ensemble_analyzer/README.md

 ## 📄 License

-This software is licensed under the MIT-3.0 License.
+This software is licensed under the MIT License.
 See the LICENSE file for details.

 ## 📞 Support and contact